 New details of Jeffrey Epstein's death and the frantic aftermath revealed in records obtained by AP

-NEW YORK -- Two weeks before ending his life, Jeffrey Epstein sat in the corner of his Manhattan jail cell with his hands over his ears, desperate to muffle the sound of a toilet that wouldn't stop running.
+Two weeks before ending his life, Epstein sat in the corner of his Manhattan jail cell with his hands over his ears, desperate to muffle the sound of a toilet that wouldn't stop running.

 Epstein was agitated and unable to sleep, jail officials observed in records newly obtained by The Associated Press.
 He called himself a "coward" and complained he was struggling to adapt to life behind bars following his July 2019 arrest on federal sex trafficking and conspiracy charges — his life of luxury reduced to a concrete and steel cage.